The Plan: Membership Information

 During periods of sick leave, vacation, suspension, authorized leave of absence, and military service, you are required to continue contributions.
 Member contributions are not required during periods of approved disability.

 The amount the City contributes may vary from year to year.
 The City is required to contribute the amount actuarially necessary to pay benefits and maintain the Plan on a sound basis as determined annually by an independent enrolled actuary.
-The City contribution for the 2013-14 fiscal year is 27.49%.
-The City contribution for the 2014-15 fiscal year will be 29.15%.

 All employee and employer contributions are placed in the Pension Trust Fund.
 The money and investment earnings in the Trust Fund can only be used for the exclusive benefit of Plan members and their beneficiaries.